Vrikshasana (Tree Pose) – Instructions, Benefits, and Contra-Indications

 • Boosts Self-Esteem: Mastering Tree Pose provides a sense of accomplishment, contributing to increased self-confidence and self-esteem.

-Traditional Context and Benefits of Tree Pose (Vrikshasana)
+Traditional Context and Benefits of Tree Pose (Vrksasana)

 Contra-Indications of Tree Pose (Vrikshasana)

-Connecting with Your Core through Tree Pose (Vrikshasana)
+Connecting with Your Core through Tree Pose (Vrksasana)

 The Importance of Learning Tree Pose (Vrikshasana) Properly and Creating a Foundation in Yoga